 After destroying tradition with modern music, avant-garde art used rock-and-roll to supplant the role of classical music in people’s lives.
 Sidney Finkelstein, the leading music theorist of the Communist Party USA, openly declared that the boundaries between classical and popular should be eliminated.
 At around the same time, strongly rhythmic rock music was gaining an increasing foothold in the United States, as classical and traditional music was squeezed out and marginalized.

 After rock-and-roll, other forms of music, like rap, appeared in the United States and gained popularity.
-Rap lyrics are replete with swear words and obscenities, and the music makes plain its rebellion against tradition and society through the use of drugs, violence, swearing, and promiscuity.
+Rap lyrics are replete with swear words and obscenities, and make plain their rebellion against tradition and society through depictions of drug use, violence, and promiscuity.
 As the morality of society as a whole declines, such “art forms,” previously regarded as subcultures, have made their way into the wider society and are even sought after by mainstream performance venues.

 We have so far focused on the current circumstances in the worlds of art and music.
 In fact, the entire artistic world has been greatly impacted, and the influence of the modern art movement can be seen in the deviation from traditional ideas, methods, and skills in areas like sculpture, architecture, dance, decoration, design, photography, movies, and more.
 Many people who are engaged in modern art are strongly influenced by communist ideology.
 For example, the founder of modern dance, Isadora Duncan, was bisexual and atheist.
 She objected to ballet, calling it ugly and unnatural.
 She and one hundred students performed in Moscow for Lenin and used “The Internationale” as the main dance theme.